 In some severe cases of the disease, multiple arteries may be blocked, and an open heart surgery called coronary artery bypass surgery may be necessary.
 This operation transplants a vessel from another part of the body to form a graft that goes past the narrowed arteries, thus enabling blood to flow around those arteries.

 Dr. Andrew Francis Wells, MD graduated from University of South Carolina School of Medicine in 2017.
+He completed residency at University of Cincinnati Medical Center.
 He has a state license in South Carolina.

 Medical School: University of South Carolina School of Medicine (2017)